-- The four main types are vertigo (spinning sensation), presyncope (light-headedness, near-fainting), disequilibrium (imbalance without spinning), and non-specific dizziness each pointing to different causes and different specialists.
+- There are four main types: vertigo (a spinning sensation), presyncope (light-headedness or near-fainting), disequilibrium (imbalance without spinning), and non-specific dizziness.
+Each points toward different causes and different specialists.

-- Most dizziness has a benign, identifiable cause including BPPV, dehydration, orthostatic hypotension, and medication side effects, all of which are treatable.
+- Most dizziness has a benign, identifiable cause, including BPPV, dehydration, a drop in blood pressure on standing, and medication side effects, all of which are treatable.

-- Cardiac causes including arrhythmias and heart block are important to rule out, particularly when dizziness is accompanied by palpitations, near-fainting, or loss of consciousness.
+- Cardiac causes such as abnormal heart rhythms and heart block are important to rule out, particularly when dizziness comes with palpitations, near-fainting, or loss of consciousness.

-- A multidisciplinary approach involving cardiology, ENT, vestibular medicine, and sometimes neurology, often provides the clearest path to diagnosis and reassurance.
+- A team approach involving cardiology, ENT, vestibular medicine, and sometimes neurology often provides the clearest path to a diagnosis and genuine reassurance.

 Four Types of Dizziness, and Why the Distinction Matters

-Clinicians divide dizziness into four broad categories based on the patient’s description of the sensation.
-Identifying which type you are experiencing is the most important diagnostic step, it narrows the field of possible causes significantly before a single test has been run.
+Clinicians divide dizziness into four broad categories based on how the person describes the sensation.
+Identifying which type you are experiencing is the most important diagnostic step.
+It narrows the field of possible causes considerably before a single test has been run.

 | Type | What It Feels Like | Most Likely Causes | Specialist Involved |